eclipse-theia/theia-website/src/docs/blueprint_download.md

 ## Reporting Feature Requests and Bugs

 The features found in Eclipse Theia Blueprint are based on Eclipse Theia and the available extensions/plugins.
-For more details please see the [Eclipse Theia Github Repository](https://github.com/eclipse-theia/theia).
+For more details please see the [Eclipse Theia GitHub Repository](https://github.com/eclipse-theia/theia).
 Eclipse Theia Blueprint only packages existing Eclipse Theia functionality and installers.
-If you believe there is a mistake in packaging, something needs to be added to the packaging or the installers do not work properly, please [open an issue on Github](https://github.com/eclipse-theia/theia-blueprint/issues/new/choose) to let us know.
+If you believe there is a mistake in packaging, something needs to be added to the packaging or the installers do not work properly, please [open an issue on GitHub](https://github.com/eclipse-theia/theia-blueprint/issues/new/choose) to let us know.

 ## Source Code

-The source code for Eclipse Theia Blueprint is available on [Github](https://github.com/eclipse-theia/theia-blueprint).
+The source code for Eclipse Theia Blueprint is available on [GitHub](https://github.com/eclipse-theia/theia-blueprint).

 ## Documentation